Zaw Min Tun (footballer)

-Zaw Min Tun (ဇော်မင်းထွန်း; born 20 May 1992) is a Burmese professional footballer who plays as a centre back for Thai League 2 club Bangkok and the captain of the Myanmar national team.
+Zaw Min Tun (ဇော်မင်းထွန်း; born 20 May 1992) is a Burmese professional footballer who plays as a centre back for Thai League 3 club Futera United and the captain of the Myanmar national team.
 He was the bronze medalist with Myanmar in 2011 SEA Games.

 Career

 On 14 December 2012, Tun left Magway to sign a 3-years deal with Yadanarbon for the Burmese record 120 million Kyats ($140,350).
 He got first runner-up of the MNL 2013 Best Player Award.

 Style of play

 Zaw Min Tun is a physically strong player who excels in the air due to his elevation and heading accuracy, making him a goal threat on set-pieces.

 Due to his leadership, athleticism and technical prowess, his ability to excel both offensively and defensively, as well as his tactical versatility, which allows him to be deployed as a centre back and as a right back.